plum-umd/bibifi-code/docs/API.md

 - Start a VM instance.
 - Uploads and decompresses the fix submission to `/home/builder/submission`.
 - Compiles the build submission with `sudo -i -u builder make -B -C /home/builder/submission/fix/code/build`.
+- Deletes the original build folder (`/home/builder/submission/build`) and replaces it with the fix build folder (`/home/builder/submission/fix/code/build`).
 - Run all required build-it tests.
 - Run all automatically tested break-it tests.
 - If all the tests passed, mark the submission for judgement.